Retinal Vein Occlusions

 Eye disease can occur at any age.
 Many eye diseases do not cause symptoms until the disease has done damage.
 Since most blindness is preventable if diagnosed and treated early, regular medical examinations by an eye doctor are very important.

 Retina Specialty Institute has been involved in multiple clinical trials, including studies involving retinal vein occlusions.
-Your retinal surgeon or their staff can answer any questions you may have concerning retinal vein occlusions.
+Your retinal surgeon or our staff can answer any questions you may have concerning retinal vein occlusions.